libfive/libfive/.github/ISSUE_TEMPLATE.md

 If this is a graphics issue on Linux, report the results of updating your graphics drivers.
 (and switching to binary graphics drivers if applicable).

+If there are error messages in the console, have you searched for them and followed up on any promising leads?